Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 If no connection, defualt to previous SSID
 	- Mimic Finding Shadow ITs Networks that are hidden
 		- Detect Hidden SSIDs when scanning
-			- Create new screen in AR
+			- Add list to new data screen in AR
 			- Make script for popup for new SSID
 				- Ask if it's white or black listed
 		- Have SSIDs become white or black listed
+	- Create a button that repeats the Shadow IT scan
 		- Detect rouge access points
-			- Add these rouge access points to AR screen
+			- Add these rogue access points to AR screen
 			- when scans, checks if access points SSID matches any known rogue AP SSIDs.
+			- If there are new ones, pop up the window
+			- create a new prefab for those rouge access points
+				- possibly create a larger radius
+				- prefab should have no interference with scripts of wifi objects.

 # Step 8 Plans
 	- Create an Anchor point that the prefabs spawn locations are based